From New York City to Niagara Falls: 5 Best Ways to Get There

 3. From New York City to Niagara Falls by Train

-Alternatively, visitors can take the Maple Leaf train that connects New York City with Toronto, with stops at Albany, Syracuse, and Niagara Falls.
+Alternatively, visitors can take Amtrak's Maple Leaf train, which connects New York City with Toronto, with stops at Albany, Syracuse, and Niagara Falls.
 The total journey is 12.5 hours.
-Both trains come with WiFi and Cafe cars.
+Both trains come with free, basic Wi-Fi and Cafe cars.
 The Maple Leaf train stops at both Niagara Falls, NY and the Niagara Falls, Ontario stations.
 To get from the train stations to the falls, just hop on the free Discovery Niagara Shuttle.

-Once there, the Niagara Falls State Park is less than a 10-minute drive.
+Once there, the Niagara Falls State Park is less than a 10-minute drive from the station.
 Niagara Falls State Park is open year-round and offers interactive exhibits, hiking trails, and dining at the Top of the Falls restaurant.
 The state park's Discovery Pass allows visitors to enjoy the falls on the Maid of the Mist boat cruise.

-You can also take the hop-on/hop-off shuttle called "Falls to the Fort" right at the train station.
-The 14-mile route stops at highlights such as the Niagara USA Visitor Center, Niagara View Points, Old Niagara Fort, Aquarium of Niagara, and Castellani Art Museum, among others.
+You can also take the free, hop-on/hop-off Discovery Niagara Shuttle.
+The shuttle stops right at the train station.
+The 14-mile "Falls to the Fort" route stops at highlights such as the Niagara USA Visitor Center, Niagara View Points, Old Fort Niagara, Aquarium of Niagara, and Castellani Art Museum, among others.